 Traditional Splendor, Modern Comforts

 Open in the summer season only, Denali Princess Wilderness Lodge is built in the tradition of some of the great national park lodges, full of natural wood and surrounded by nature.
-Yet right on the premises you’ll find several restaurant choices: a deli, pizza parlor, a casual restaurant, and an upscale dining room, the King Salmon Restaurant.
+Yet right on the premises you’ll find several restaurant choices: a burger joint, pizza parlor, a casual restaurant, and an upscale dining room, the King Salmon Restaurant.
 As the name implies, the restaurant serves fresh-caught Alaskan seafood—king crab, halibut and wild salmon.
-There’s also the Music of Denali Dinner Theatre, where you can enjoy an Alaskan meal while watching an entertaining musical rendition of pioneer days.
-We can’t forget to mention the outdoor hot tubs—perfect for warming up in the land of the midnight sun, or for watching for northern lights in late summer.

 Expert Advice on Denali

 You'll want to make the most of your time in Denali and there are a wealth of activities to choose from.
 At times, it is hard to choose which is the right activity for you.
-The lodge’s tour desk can assist you in planning your adventures; whether it be a park tour, hiking, flightseeing, rafting, or any of the other activities available.
+The Guest Service desk can assist you in planning your adventures; whether it be a park tour, hiking, flightseeing, rafting, or any of the other activities available.

 Princess rail service is one of your options for arriving in Denali.
 They offer glass-dome cars and open-air viewing platforms which make for an amazing ride.
 Packages are available from Anchorage and Fairbanks.